The Devil's Advocate (1997 film): Plot

-Kevin Lomax is a Gainesville, Florida defense attorney who has never lost a case.
-While defending schoolteacher Lloyd Gettys against a charge of child molestation, he realizes his client is guilty.
-Despite this, Kevin destroys the victim's credibility, securing a "not guilty" verdict.
+Kevin Lomax is a Gainesville, Florida, defense attorney who has never lost a case.
+While defending schoolteacher Lloyd Gettys against a charge of child molestation, he realizes that his client is guilty.
+Nevertheless, he proceeds with his defense, destroying the victim's credibility through a harsh cross-examination and securing an acquittal for Gettys.

-A New York City law firm asks Kevin to assist a jury selection.
-After the jury delivers a not guilty verdict, the head of the firm, John Milton, offers Kevin a high-paying job.
-Kevin accepts, and he and his wife Mary Ann move to Manhattan.
-He is soon spending most of his time at work, leaving Mary Ann feeling isolated.
-Kevin's fundamentalist mother Alice, suggests they both return home after an unsettling conversation with Milton, but Kevin refuses.
+A New York City law firm asks Kevin to assist them with a jury selection.
+The head of the firm, John Milton, offers Kevin a job, and he and his wife Mary Ann move to Manhattan.
+Kevin is soon working long hours and neglecting Mary Ann.

-When billionaire Alex Cullen is accused of murdering his wife, his stepson, and a maid, Milton assigns the case to Kevin.
-This demands more of Kevin's time, further separating him from Mary Ann, and he begins to fantasize about his co-worker, Christabella.
-Mary Ann begins seeing visions of the partners' wives becoming demonic, and has a nightmare about a baby playing with her removed ovaries.
-After a doctor declares her infertile, she begs Kevin to return them to Gainesville, but he refuses.
-Milton suggests Kevin step down from the trial to tend to Mary Ann, but Kevin says that he fears he will resent her for costing him the case.
+Kevin is assigned to represent billionaire Alex Cullen, who is accused of murdering his wife, his stepson, and a maid.
+As a result, he sees even less of Mary Ann and fantasizes about his co-worker Christabella.
+Meanwhile, Mary Ann has demonic visions and has a nightmare about a baby playing with her removed ovaries.
+A doctor declares her to be infertile.
+Milton suggests that Kevin step down from the trial to care for Mary Ann's deteriorating mental health, but Kevin thinks he will resent her for costing him the case.

-Eddie Barzoon, the firm's managing partner, is convinced that Kevin is competing for his job after discovering Kevin's name on the firm's charter and threatens to inform the United States Attorney's office of the firm's activities.
-Kevin tells Milton about Eddie's threats, but Milton seems to dismiss them; during the conversation, Eddie is beaten to death in Central Park by vagrants with demonic appearances.
+Eddie Barzoon, the firm's managing partner, discovers Kevin's name on the firm's charter and believes that Kevin covets his job.
+Eddie threatens to inform the United States Attorney's office of the firm's dubious activities, and Kevin tells Milton.
+Although Milton seems to dismiss Kevin's concerns, Eddie is beaten to death in Central Park.